KoukiMinamoto/pysynth/README.md

     or
     `.bash_profile`
     ```sh
-    eport PYTHONPATH='<The directory path of pysynth>'
+    export PYTHONPATH='<The directory path of pysynth>'
     ```

 ## Usage with Example